 With that goal in mind, you might be asking yourself: Is my company’s name a catalyst for success?
 Or a stumbling block?

-“Renaming is, by far, the most anxiety-inducing decision our clients have,” says KickCharge Executive Vice President Terri Lynne Briggs.
+“Renaming is, by far, the most anxiety-inducing decision our clients have,” says KickCharge’s Chief Operating & Experience Officer, Terri Lynne Briggs.
 “But we have never had a client regret renaming.
 Not one.”

 That’s because the team at KickCharge truly has your best interests at heart and will give you honest advice about renaming.